MuhFaridanSutariya/chat-with-go/README.md

 - Google API Key: Obtain an Gemini API key for Google Generative AI.

 ### 3. Install Requirements
-You can install the project requirements from the `go.mod` file.
-Follow these steps:

 To initialize a `go.mod` file in a Go project, you need to use the go mod init command:

 ```bash